Country Joe McDonald: key obituary facts

-Country Joe McDonald American singer and songwriter dead at age 84
+Country Joe McDonald was an American singer (Country Joe and the Fish) and songwriter ("I-Feel-Like-I'm-Fixin'-to-Die Rag").

 Country Joe McDonald, the American singer and songwriter best known as the lead singer and co-founder of Country Joe and the Fish and for writing “I-Feel-Like-I’m-Fixin’-to-Die Rag,” died on March 7, 2026.